Invest? I'm broke...

 a.
 Sometimes called equity crowdfunding allows people to invest in startups, real estate, and small businesses and get returns.
 You can invest as little as $100, but that will differ depending on the site.
 Different sites are used to do this like Kickfurther, SeedInvest, and Fundrise just to name a few.

 a.
 You want to invest $1,000 into a stock, an index fund, a mutual fund, whatever, you can always save that certain amount to invest.
 However, you have to be disciplined enough to not dabble in that fund when you are short on cash or when an emergency is put up.

 6. ALWAYS LEARN AND TEACH YOURSELF

 a.
 It is so many ways to learn about a topic with today’s technology.
 You can literally Youtube just about anything.
 Take time to read or watch videos on how to invest, how to pick index funds, and so forth.
-Always remember you are never wasting time when invest in you and enhancing your knowledge.
+Always remember you are never wasting time when investing in yourself and enhancing your knowledge.

 Remember these are just recommendations and they may not work for you, but hopefully, these tips to help you in creating a plan that is conducive for you.
 This is your financially free life and I cannot tell you what that looks like for you.
 However, I can provide tips that you can use as stepping stones Follow me on Twitter @SisiDevoe and Snapchat @iamsisidevoe